GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 The script produces the plot in Figure [fig:example\ :sub:`2`\ 3]; note how interesting the path to Seattle appears in this particular projection (Hammer).
-We also note that Rome’s antipode lies somewhere near the Chatham plateau (antipodes will be revisited in Section [sec:example\ :sub:`2`\ 5]).
+We also note that Rome's antipode lies somewhere near the Chatham plateau (antipodes will be revisited in Section [sec:example\ :sub:`2`\ 5]).